UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

 .. keypoints::

-   - Before you can run julia scripts or work in a julia shell, first load a julia module.
+   - Before you can run Julia scripts or work in a Julia shell, first load a Julia module.
    - Start a Julia shell session either with ``julia``
    - Run scripts with ``julia <script.jl>``